As competition for top talent heats up, more and more employers are looking to become the employer of choice for passive candidates.

 Also, your job applicants talk—37% of job candidates say they’ve left a negative online review after having a negative experience, and 1 in 3 job candidates have turned down a job offer because of a company’s bad reviews, regardless if they’re true!

 If you want to read more about the importance of positive candidate experience we recommend you to read this article about candidate experience and the future of hiring.

-Even if they are not looking to change their job, passive candidates are sometimes looking for new opportunities.
+Even if they are not looking to change jobs, passive candidates sometimes look for new opportunities.
 That’s why you must stand out from your competition.

 Many companies make the mistake of thinking that simply offering a competitive salary and good benefits is enough to attract the best candidates.
 However, many factors go into making an employer attractive to potential employees.